Outdoor Science Instructor - Oregon Museum of Science and Industry

 Working and Living Conditions:

-The season runs September - early November, and includes fall outdoor school.
+The season runs October - early November, which includes fall outdoor school.

 Requires on-site living, including shared staff quarters.